 We are proud to make our own chocolate at our bakery in South Australia.
 The ingredients that go into our chocolate include

-Cocoa mass which is the most important ingredient in giving our chocolate taste.
-Our cocoa mass comes from beans grown in West Africa and is sourced only from Fair Trade farms and businesses.
+Cocoa Liquor which is the most important ingredient in giving our chocolate taste.
+Our cocoa liquor comes from cocoa beans grown in South East Asia and Fair Trade farms in West Africa.

 Cocoa Butter is the fat extracted from the cocoa mass.
 Cocoa butter is melted and mixed with the other ingredients to give a smooth consistency, and gives the familiar melt in the mouth texture.
 Our cocoa butter comes from farms in South East Asia.

 Milk solids including milk powder and butter oil give our Tim Tam original chocolate its distinctive milky chocolate quality.
 As the name implies all milk chocolate is made with some milk in the recipe.
 All our milk ingredients are sourced from Australian and New Zealand farms.
 Our Tim Tam Classic Dark chocolate also contains a small amount of milk and butter oil to give it a more smooth and creamy taste, so we do not recommend consumption by those sensitive to dairy.

 Over half of our sugar comes from Queensland with the remaining sugar sourced from Thailand.